Air and Climate

 There is a lack of cumulative regional air quality monitoring.
 Measurements at Daring Lake should begin again and continue in order to assess changes in air quality from diamond mining activities.
 A new air quality station should be established downwind of the diamond mines to help determine cumulative impacts from mine activities.

-Source: A Preliminary State of Knowledge of Valued Components for the NWT Cumulative Impact Monitoring Program (NWT CIMP) and Audit - Final Draft.
-February 2002; updated February 2005 and June 2007.
+This summary is based on: A Preliminary State of Knowledge of Valued Compnents for the NWT Cumulative Impact Monitoring Program (NWT CIMP) and Audit.
+February 2002; updated February 2005.

 For more details, you may also want to look at: